abmami/Fine-tuning-CamemBERT-for-Question-Answering/README.md

 Fine-tuning CamemBERT on a subset of FQuAD dataset for Question Answering
 ==============================

-This repository contains code for fine-tuning CamemBERT, a French version of the BERT language model, on a portion of the FQuAD (French Question Answering Dataset) for Question Answering (QA) tasks.
+This repository contains code for a fine-tuning experiment of [CamemBERT](https://camembert-model.fr/), a French version of the BERT language model, on a portion of the [FQuAD](https://fquad.illuin.tech/) (French Question Answering Dataset) for Question Answering tasks.

 ### Dataset
 The FQuAD dataset is a collection of questions and answers in French.
 It contains over 25,000 question-answer pairs and covers a wide range of topics, including history, science, and literature.

 The CamemBERT model was fine-tuned on this dataset to create a French question-answering system.
-Due to the high computation requirements of the model, a CUDA-enabled GPU was used to train and evaluate the model, and only a subset of the dataset containing ~4,500 question-answer pairs was used.
+Due to the high computation requirements of the fine-tuning process, a CUDA-enabled GPU was used to train the model for 10 epochs on a subset of the dataset containing ~4,500 question-answer pairs.

 ### Requirements
 - Python 3.10